AnomanderRK/news-scraping/README.md

 ## Dependencies
 - lxml -> Look for **[xpath](https://devhints.io/xpath)** expressions
-- requests -> Retrieve information from different
+- requests -> Retrieve information from different pages

 ### Requirement
 I included the [requirements.txt](requirements.txt) so you can install all the needed packages